 How long does it take to get my rug from the moment I order?

-We strive for our orders to arrive at your door within 7 business days.
-Please note: Depending on the timing of our seasonal buying trips, it could take up to 4 weeks as we split our time between the United States and Morocco.
-If you need your rug according to a specific timeline, please email us at firstname.lastname@example.org.
+For existing one-of-a-kind orders we strive for our orders to arrive at your door within 7 business days.
+For custom orders we guarantee the rug will be delivered within 2 months unless otherwise noted.
+If you need your rug according to a specific timeline, please email us at email@example.com.

 How much does shipping cost?

 All of our prices include the cost of standard global shipping within the US.
 Import taxes may apply for those customers who reside outside the United States.